Jortboy3000/hyprland-setup/README.md

 **Transform your boring Arch Linux into a floating terminal paradise**

-This script takes your fresh Arch install and turns it into a sick Hyprland rice that'll make your friends jealous.
-We're talking smooth animations, transparent terminals, and a setup so clean it belongs in r/unixporn.
+This script takes your fresh Arch install and give you a good foundation to build upon!
 ## ✨ What You Get

 - **Hyprland** - The wayland compositor that doesn't suck